aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/ranges/move-a-named-ranged-with-a-excel-worksheet/_index.md

 keywords: "Move a named ranged with an Excel worksheet"
 description: "Aspose.Cells Cloud REST API support moving a named ranged with an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Move a named ranged with an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Move a named ranged with an Excel worksheet
 ---

 This REST API indicates to move the current range to the dest range on an Excel worksheet.